 - Mail Theft & Check Washing

 One of the oldest tricks is still one of the most common.
-Fraudsters steal checks directly from residential mailboxes and “wash” them using chemicals to erase the original details.
-They then rewrite the check with a new payee and a much higher amount, often cashing it before the fraud is discovered. - Counterfeit Checks
+Fraudsters steal checks directly from mailboxes and “wash” them using chemicals or other methods to erase the original details.
+They then alter the check with a new payee or a higher amount or a combination of the two, often negotiating it before the fraud is discovered. - Counterfeit Checks

 Digital convenience comes with new risks.
-Fraudsters deposit fake or duplicated checks through mobile banking apps and quickly move the funds before banks can detect the fraud.
-Once the check bounces, the money and the scammer are long gone.
+Fraudsters deposit fraudulent or duplicated checks through mobile banking apps and quickly move the funds before the check is returned.
+Once the check is returned, the money and the scammer are long gone.

 While the tactics are evolving, there are simple, effective steps you can take to reduce your risk:

 - Whenever possible, pay electronically.
 Fewer physical checks mean fewer opportunities for fraud.
-Online bill pay and ACH transfers are safer alternatives.
+Online bill pay and ACH transfers are alternatives to writing a check.

 - Use a gel pen when writing checks.
 Gel ink is more resistant to chemical “washing.”

 - Monitor your accounts regularly.
-Set up alerts for unusual activity and report anything suspicious immediately.
+Set up alerts for unusual activity and report anything suspicious immediately to your bank or financial institution.

 Stay One Step Ahead

-By reducing your reliance on paper checks, securing your outgoing mail, and keeping a close eye on your accounts, you can help protect yourself from even the most advanced scams.
+By reducing your reliance on paper checks, using secure mail services, and keeping a close eye on your accounts, you can help protect yourself from even the most advanced scams.